Amsterdam

 King’s Day (April 27th)

 An unmissable nationwide party.
 The entire city turns orange with canal parades, street markets, and live music.
-Book far in advance—it gets busy.
+Book far in advance, as it gets busy.

 King’s Day